-- Calpine: While Calpine expects that the respective companies will substantiate their own business decisions, an effective RTO structure should be able to accommodate different business decisions while concurrently providing the centralized, independent control that is the hallmark of reliable, regionally operated transmission systems.
-TECO's/FPL's decision to transfer ownership and control of their facilities to GridFlorida, and FPC's decision to retain ownership but transfer operational control of its transmission assets are consistent with these goals. - Issue 6: Is the utility's decision to participate in GridFlorida prudent? - Calpine: Yes.
+- Mirant: Yes.
+An effective RTO structure should be able to accommodate different business decisions while at the same time providing the centralized, nondiscriminatory control that is the hallmark of reliable, regionally operated transmission systems.
+Assuming the GridFlorida governance is properly organized and independent, it is appropriate for the entity that possesses responsibility for operating and maintaining the transmission facilities to also own them.
+In addition, such an entity can effectively operate assets owned by the utility. - Issue 6: Is the utility's decision to participate in GridFlorida prudent? - Mirant: Yes.
 The decision to participate in GridFlorida was prudent.
-While Order 2000 is voluntary, FERC has expressed a willingness to leverage its regulatory authority.
+While Order 2000 is voluntary, FERC has indicated a willingness to leverage its regulatory authority.
 As such, the utilities were forced to decide whether to create a regional transmission organization or possibly be ordered to join that of another region.
-The utilities' decision to take control of the RTO process on behalf of Florida ratepayers and shareholders was reasonable and prudent. - Issue 7: What policy position should the Commission adopt regarding the formation of GridFlorida? - Calpine: First, the Commission should memorialize a policy position that recognizes the benefits of a robust, competitive wholesale power market in Florida.
-Second, the Commission should acknowledge that there remain transmission-related impediments to a competitive wholesale electricity market.
-Third, the Commission should support the immediate establishment of an independent grid management structure that will ensure the development of competitive wholesale generation markets to increase Florida load's access to generation supply and to promote efficient system operation.
+The utilities' decision to take control of the RTO process on behalf of Florida ratepayers and shareholders was reasonable and prudent. - Issue 7: What policy position should the Commission adopt regarding the formation of GridFlorida? - Mirant: The Commission should memorialize a policy that recognizes the benefits of a competitive wholesale power market for Florida.
+The Commission should also acknowledge that there remain transmission-related impediments to a competitive wholesale electricity market such as engineering and economic inefficiencies, and continuing opportunities for undue discrimination in the operation of the transmission grid.
+Finally, the Commission should immediately establish an independent grid management structure that will ensure the development of competitive wholesale generation markets. - Issue 8: Is Commission authorization required before the utility can unbundle its retail electric service? - Mirant: This issue is moot insofar as FPL, FPC and TECO will continue to provide bundled retail electric service to their retail customers.

-- Issue 8: Is Commission authorization required before the utility can unbundle its retail electric service? - Calpine: This issue is moot insofar as FPL, FPC and TECO will continue to provide bundled retail electric service to their retail customers. - Issue 9: Is Commission authorization required before the utility can stop providing retail transmission service? - Calpine: This issue is moot. - Issue 10: Is Commission authorization required before FPC can transfer operational control of its retail transmission assets?
+- Issue 9: Is Commission authorization required before the utility can stop providing retail transmission service? - Mirant: This issue is moot. - Isc Commission authorization required before the FPC can transfer operational control of its retail transmission assets?